Christoph von Dohnányi: A master of music says goodbye at 95

 Famous stages of his career

-An influence on the music theater
+An influence on musical theater